nim-lang/Nim/doc/manual.rst

    its semantics are: *Use the search path to look for module name but ignore the standard library locations*.
 In other words, it is the opposite of `std`.

+It is recommended and preferred but not currently enforced that all imports include a "pseudo directorY" to qualify the search path in order to guaranty the correct search path to the desired module.

 From import statement
 ---------------------